isaacflower/resilient_project_ts_forecasting/README.md

 2. Install the above packages
 3. Download the data and notebooks and try to run through the code.
 4. Train your own neural network models to forecast the "panama_data"

+Rough template solutions are included in the `exercise_solutions.ipynb` notebook